“Nothing is impossible for a man who refuses to listen to reason.” (Gary Halbert)

 Sometimes, the riskier path is the only sensible one to take.

 P.S.
-Would you like to see what it’s like to have your OWN “speed consulting” Hot Seat, completely focused on you and your business and whatever’s holding you up or bugging you?
+Would you like to see what it’s like to have your OWN group of highly successful entrepreneurs to help with whatever’s holding you up or bugging you about your business?